 Senior Paraplanner at Drewberry

 A joint annuity may be preferable where your partner doesn’t have much or any in the way of pension savings.
-It’s also a potential way to ensure your loved ones can continue to benefit from your pension after your death.
+It’s also one potential way to ensure your loved ones can continue to benefit from your pension after your death.

 Whether you’re looking to buy a single or joint annuity, it’s important to compare annuity rates from across the market to make sure you’re getting the best deal.